opensoars/fb-block/README.md

 * Request an account deletion
 * Confirming the account deletion
 * Clearing my cookkies
-* Using a tool recommended by Facebook to opt-out of their tracking
+* Using a tool recommended by Facebook to opt-out of their tracking which was not saying anything about setting cookies or the possibility of cookies being set by trackers.

 Well, just fuck Facebook, so here is `fb-block`!